Corrade/netcode-rollback/README.md

 2. Send all un-acknowledged inputs to our peer;
 3. Roll back to the latest tick for which we had both players' inputs for *in the previous game loop*;
 4. Simulate both players for as many ticks as we have both players' inputs for *now*;
-5. Save the resulting state so that we can roll back to it in the game loop;
+5. Save the resulting state so that we can roll back to it in the next game loop;
 6. Finally, simulate up until the current tick by performing "client"-side prediction and entity extrapolation.

 [GameController.cs](./Assets/Scripts/Gameplay/GameController.cs)